-This view only screen gathers data on prevailing satellites and shows the proximity of each.
-It also displays the following information: • Longitude • Latitude • Number of Satellites • Strength BACK TO GPS UTILITIES - select to go back to the GPS Utilities screen.
+Soft Key Description With Grad Statute Law MC Large G2 Mumber of Statesters This view only screen gathers data on prevailing satellites and shows the proximity of each.
+It also displays the following information: Longitude Latitude Number of Satellites Strength back to GPS utilities BACK TO GPS UTILITIES - select to go back to the GPS Utilities screen.